 Once the final approval is completed and the plans are signed, construction may begin.

 During construction the ACC assigns an Observation Team, made up of one member of the appropriate HOA and one member of the ACC.
-The ACC member makes sure the contractor adhers to the ACC rules and regulations of construction, and the HOA member makes sure the contractor adhers to the CC&R's (Covenants, Conditions and Restrictions) of that subdivision.
+The ACC member makes sure the contractor adheres to the ACC rules and regulations of construction, and the HOA member makes sure the contractor adheres to the CC&R's (Covenants, Conditions and Restrictions) of that subdivision.

 The Observation Team does a minimum of 4 on site visits during construction:

 - Completion of Excavation – Rough Grade.

 - Gray Coat or Stucco Application

 - Final Inspection after the Certificate of Occupancy is Obtained

 In addition, there may be ad hoc meetings.
 The owners may wish to make a change mid-stream, or the contractor comes up against issues that need to be addressed.
 An example is additional walls or drainage.
 This requires the ACC members to meet on-site with the contractor to discuss and observe what is needed to remedy the issue.
 Three ACC members ae required for a change to be made.

 However, ACC is NOT just about new homes.
 Any changes done to the exterior of the home, including exterior construction, alteration, removal, relocation, repainting, re-roofing, additions, modification, external decoration or redecoration, landscaping or re-landscaping MUST BE APPROVED BY THE ACC BEFORE ANY CHANGES CAN BE MADE OR STARTED.

 The forms for changes to an existing home can be found on the ACC website.
 They must be filled out in their entirety and either placed in the ACC bin in the Gulch Design Group(old sales office) at 800 Kayenta Parkway or emailed.